ulrichoke/k8s/README.md

 Third party solutions are: DigitalOcean Block Storage | Azure File Storage | VMware vSphere | gce-docker | Convoy | GlusterFS | NetApp | RexRay | Portworx ...

+## CRI
+Container Runtime Interface is a standard that define how an orchestration solutions such as kubernetes will communicate with container runtimes like docker.

+## CSI
+Container Storage Interface was developed to support multiple storage solutions (AWS EBS, GlusterFS, ...)